 - 3.7 The proposed criteria expand on the strategy's aim for community-run libraries to provide a high quality and inclusive service with community support. - 3.8 They aim to ensure that each accepted proposal achieves this and provides a safe service which complies with the law.
 The criteria represent a set of minimum requirements for a successful CRL.
-They have informed by UK legislation and government best practice.
+They are informed by UK legislation and government-recommended good practice.
 The criteria give flexibility as to how each criterion is to be met or evidenced. - 3.9 The recommended proposed viability criteria are presented below.
-Details, including reasons for each criterion and suggested ways in which it can be evidenced, can be found in Appendix 5 of the Information Pack found in Appendix 1.
+Details, including reasons for each criterion and suggested ways in which it can be evidenced, can be found in Appendix 5 of the Information Pack (Appendix 1).

 Area # Viability Criteria for Final Proposal Vision 1 A clear vision for the CRL and how it will benefit local people Organisation 2 A formally established organisation Organisation 3 Evidence of community support Organisation 4 Plan for how the community-run library will be set up and comply with relevant laws Service 5 Minimum opening hours a week that suit local needs (to be agreed in negotiation) Service 6 A library offer that benefits a local community within the Essex County Council area Service 7 If your offer includes provision of internet access to your customers, a clear statement on how you intend to keep access safe and secure.
-For statutory CRLs, you will be provided with safe and secure public WIFI.
-Service 8 An inclusive service Property/ Space 9 Venue(s) that is/are suitably located, fit for purpose, safe, open to all, and its /their use for the proposed library service is lawful People 10 People with the capacity to set up and manage the service People 11 People with the capacity to deliver the service Stock 12 A policy to manage the stock in a way that reflects the diversity and needs/interests of the local community
+CRLs that are part of the statutory service will be provided with safe and secure public WIFI.
+Service 8 An inclusive service Property/ Space 9 Venue(s) that is/are suitably located, fit for purpose, safe, open to all, and its /their use for the proposed library service is lawful People 10 People with the capacity to set up and manage the service People 11 People with the capacity to deliver the service Stock 12 A policy to manage the stock in a way that reflects the diversity and needs/interests of the local community Stock 13 CRLs that are part of the statutory network to manage all ECC stock via the ECC Library Management System

-Stock 13 Manage all ECC stock via the ECC Library Management System Finance 14 Financially sustainable proposal
+Finance 14 Financially sustainable proposal